Not your typical house on a hill.

 AWARDS

-During design, we made a conscious effort to create spaces that talked to one another.
+During our residential design, we made a conscious effort to create spaces that talked to one another.
 As a result, flexible use of space would suit this growing family without the need for a big footprint.

 The garage isn’t just a place to park a car.
 It opens up at the front and back, connecting to the main living area and courtyard as a flowing play and living space.
 The hallway became a gallery space for the family's artwork, and space for them to be creative flows into the lower deck and barbeque area.